marqueswsm/uuid-converter/README.md

 # uuid-converter
-It is npm package developed in order to allow you to convert Uuid strings to binary
+It is a npm package developed in order to allow you to convert Uuid strings to binary.